TL;DR

 Disclaimer: This is a hypothetical model to illustrate the potential scale of financial risk.
 Actual costs will vary based on individual circumstances, business size, and earning potential.

 The scale of the problem is undeniable.
-The latest figures from the UK's Health and Safety Executive (HSE) for 2022/23 reported that 875,000 workers were suffering from work-related stress, depression, or anxiety.
+The latest figures from the UK public and industry sources and Safety Executive (HSE) for 2022/23 reported that 875,000 workers were suffering from work-related stress, depression, or anxiety.
 This led to 17.1 million working days lost.

 For business leaders, the stakes are even higher.
 They lack the structural support of a corporate hierarchy.
 Every missed day, every poor decision, directly impacts the bottom line and their personal financial security.
 This is compounded by a healthcare system under immense pressure.
 NHS data consistently shows waiting lists for psychological therapies stretching for many months, a delay that a high-performing individual simply cannot afford.